 I grew up in Northern California in a house devoted to crafts.
 We tried them all: wax, resin, mosaics, macrame, linoleum blocks, and more.
 My mother even let me use her oil paints—if I was VERY careful.
 There weren't many children's books at home, but we visited the local library often, especially in the summer.
 In second grade, I began crafting my own books.
 I've always loved animals, so, of course, that is what I wrote about.
 I still do.
 I also write about curious and courageous people who have done remarkable things.

-I now live in Idaho near the Boise River with my husband, four box turtles, and a geriatric newt.
+I now live in Idaho near the Boise River.
 I continue to love making books about the things that interest me—things like shy yeti’s, kid inventors, ice-fishing otters, and other neat stuff to do with nature and history.
 I have three grown boys, collect marbles and old ink bottles, and still mess around with crafts and oil paints.
 Sometimes I even make felted versions of the characters in my books.
 It beats doing the laundry.